Praise God even in difficult times

 1 Peter 4 : 12 « 12Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you. » KJV

 There is a power that is triggered as soon as we begin to praise God in those moments, rather than begging Him to change those circumstances that are so unfavorable to us.
 To praise means to accept to live situations that we do not necessarily understand, as part of God’s plan, of the perfect will of the God of love for our lives.
-We do not praise God FOR the trials or sickness that Satan is trying to inflict on us, but DESPITE of these trials, because we trust God who will get us out.
+We do not praise God FOR the trials or sickness that Satan is trying to inflict on us, but DESPITE of these trials or sickness, because we trust that God will get us out.

 When Paul and Silas began to praise God, an earthquake in the middle of the night shook the foundations of the prison in which they were locked; all the doors opened and their chains were broken (Acts 16:25-26).